mcore1976/cc1101-tool/README.md

 ----

-Example for Raspbery Pi Pico / RP2040 board - ATTENTION !
+Example for Raspberry Pi Pico / RP2040 board - ATTENTION !
 I HAVE TESTED THIS BOARD AND IT USES 3.3V LOGIC

 #define RECORDINGBUFFERSIZE 4096   // Buffer for recording the frames

 #define EPROMSIZE 512             // Size of EEPROM in your Arduino chip.

-// defining PINs for Raspbery Pi Pico
+// defining PINs for Raspberry Pi Pico
 // see pinout:  https://cdn-learn.adafruit.com/assets/assets/000/099/339/original/raspberry_pi_Pico-R3-Pinout-narrow.png

 byte sck = 2;